0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 #### DATABASE_NAME

 Only for Azure SQL Database Hyperscale.
 The database name that will be created.
-Only used by Azure SQL Database Hyperscale named replicas, when `SECONDARY_TYPE` = NAMED.
+Only used by Azure SQL Database Hyperscale named replicas, when `SECONDARY_TYPE` = `NAMED`.
 For more information, see [Hyperscale secondary replicas](/azure/azure-sql/database/service-tier-hyperscale-replicas).

 #### SECONDARY_TYPE

-Only for Azure SQL Database Hyperscale. **GEO** specifies a geo-replica, **NAMED** specifies a named replica.
-Default is **GEO**.
+Only for Azure SQL Database Hyperscale. `GEO` specifies a geo-replica, `NAMED` specifies a named replica.
+Default is `GEO`.
 For more information, see [Hyperscale secondary replicas](/azure/azure-sql/database/service-tier-hyperscale-replicas).

 For service objective descriptions and more information about the size, editions, and the service objectives combinations, see [Compare vCore and DTU-based purchasing models of Azure SQL Database](/azure/azure-sql/database/purchasing-models), [DTU resource limits](/azure/sql-database/sql-database-dtu-resource-limits) and [vCore resource limits](/azure/sql-database/sql-database-dtu-resource-limits).
 Support for PRS service objectives has been removed.